MobileFirst-Platform-Developer-Center/PinCodeWeb/README.md

 3. In the MobileFirst Console → PinCodeWeb → Security, map the `accessRestricted` scope to the `PinCodeAttempts` security check.
 4. In a browser, load the URL [http://localhost:9081/sampleapp](http://localhost:9081/sampleapp).
+5. Run the application in a browser.
+Press the **Get Balance** button and enter "1234" to display the balance.

 ### Supported Levels
 IBM MobileFirst Platform Foundation 8.0